 Full Board Meeting Schedule

-IRB-01 meets on Mondays and Thursdays at 2:00 p.m. in 101 HLHS.
+IRB-01 meets every other Monday and every Thursdays at 2:00 p.m.
 Meetings may be canceled when there is insufficient board member availability, or if there aren't enough projects to review on a given meeting date.
 If you have questions regarding the IRB-01 meeting schedule, please call the Human Subjects Office at 319-335-6564.

 All new project applications requiring full board review are first screened in the Human Subjects Office.
 After the application has completed screening within the Human Subjects Office, there may be committees outside of the HSO that require review and approval prior to scheduling to a fully convened IRB meeting.
 For a listing of those committees, review the Other Committee page on the HSO website or the corresponding FAQ.
 Once a new project application prescreen process is complete, it is ready to be reviewed by the fully convened IRB-01 board.
 The new project is scheduled to the first available full board meeting.
 If the study requires special expertise (ie vulnerable populations, children, cognitively impaired, etc.) to be reviewed, the project may be scheduled to a later meeting.
 For projects that require full board review, please keep in mind that the Human Subjects Office makes a concerted effort to have expertise from every area at each IRB meeting.
 However, the HSO reserves the right to move a project to another meeting if a board member with that particular expertise is not available to provide a complete review of the application.